Agnete Nielsen

-Agnete Nielsen (born 15 April 1999) is a Danish professional football player who plays as a striker for Brøndby in Denmark top-division Kvindeligaen and the Denmark's under-23 national team.
+Agnete Nielsen (born 15 April 1999) is a Danish professional football player who is a free agent.
+She plays as a striker, most recently with A-Liga club Brøndby, and has appeared for the Denmark under-23 national team.

 Career

 Nielsen scored on her debut for Fortuna Hjørring, where she won the Danish Championship twice in 2018 and 2020.
 She later transferred to Brøndby, where she played regularly for the first team.

 She has played for several of Denmark's youth national teams and is part of Denmark's U/23 national team.